ADirin/OTP1_LectureMaterial/Week 4/Home_Assignment/Calculator.md

      - Right-click on the project name in the Package Explorer.
      - From the `Coverage As` menu, choose either "1 Java Application" or "2 JUnit Test".
    - The coverage summary appears on the `Coverage` tab at the bottom of the screen.
+   - An alternative approach is to run MVN CLEAN Test

 ### PART 2 OF THE TASK: JUnit 5